helium/longfi-platformio/platformio.md

 ##### Open "New Project Wizard" - Select project name and board

-- Within the Home view click on "New Project".
+- Within the "PIO Home" view click on "New Project".

 - At the "Project Wizard" dialog enter a name for your project in the "Name" field.
-- Within the "Board" field select the appropriate target board by entering the name of the manufacturer, "Heltec".
+- Within the "Board" field select the appropriate target board by entering the name of the manufacturer, "Heltec" for our example.
 The PlatformIO auto search feature should present you with a known list of supported boards.
-For our example we enter "Heltec" and choose the "Heltec CubceCell-GPS (HTCC-AB02S)" from the supplied list.
+In our case we enter "Heltec" and choose the "Heltec CubceCell-GPS (HTCC-AB02S)" from the supplied list.

 Note: If your target device is different start to enter the device manufacturer in the "Board" field, PlatformIO will attempt to fill in the entry with those devices that it is aware of.
 Hopefully your device will be presented in the list.
 If so, select it.